 Fabrizia wrote and directed a wonderful documentary on Sicily’s Sacred Festivals and the food that accompanies the celebrations.
 This evening we will have a private screening of the documentary “Amuri: The Sacred Flavor of Sicily” in Fabrizia’s living room followed by a discussion with her about local traditions.
 We love hearing her stories about the making of the movie.

-MAY 14 – REGALEALI, Anna Tasca Lanza’s Private Estate
+MAY 18 – REGALEALI, Anna Tasca Lanza’s Private Estate – MODICA, Casa Talia

-This afternoon we will go on a walking tour of the city and then some free time, for a chance to explore the town’s museums, cathedrals, and shops in the cooler evening air.
+Afterwards, we will go on a walking tour of the city and enjoy some free time, for a chance to explore the town’s museums, cathedrals, and shops.

-After chocolate tasting, the group leaves Modica and heads east to Catania.
+This morning we will take it slow as we say goodbye to Modica.
 If time permits and the mood is right we may stop in Noto, another fabulous Baroque town, to have world-renowned gelato at Café Sicilia.

-For lunch we have a special surprise in the seaside town of Marzememi: a fabulous lunch by the azure waters.
-A magical setting for our farewell lunch.
+For lunch, we have a special surprise in the seaside town of Marzememi: a fabulous lunch by the azure waters.
+A truly magical setting for our farewell lunch.

-Finally, we’ll make our way back to Catania for our last night.
+Finally, we’ll make our way back to the city of Catania for our last night.